Confectio/leap-c/docs/source/installation.md

 ## Linting and Formatting

 Only relevant if you want to contribute to the repository.
-For keeping our code style and our diffs consistent we use the [Ruff](https://docs.astral.sh/ruff/) linter and formatter (so far we use the standard settings).
+For keeping our code style and our diffs consistent we use the [Ruff](https://docs.astral.sh/ruff/) linter and formatter.

 To make this as easy as possible we also provide a [pre-commit](https://pre-commit.com/) config for running the linter and formatter automatically at every commit.
 For enabling pre-commit follow these steps: